KHF Clinical Resource

 • Approved to create and approve our own MOC programs through July 31, 2021

-• The first step in efforts to better support our member practices in the management and coordination of their MOC efforts and driving meaningful change.
+• As a value added service to better support our member practices in the management and coordination of their MOC efforts and driving meaningful change.

 What can Portfolio Sponsors do?